kairen/kube-ansible/README.md

 Set the variables in `group_vars/all.yml` to reflect you need options.
 > P.S. if using vagrant machine, you must modify `roles/node/defaults/main.yml` and `roles/etcd/defaults/main.yaml` bind interface.

-Finally, running the playbook to deploy cluster:
+Finally, running the `cluster-site.yml` to deploy cluster:
 ```sh
 $ ansible-playbook -i inventory cluster-site.yml
 ```

-(Option) Running the `addons-site.yml` to deploy addon:
+(Option)Running the `addons-site.yml` to deploy addon:
 ```sh
 $ ansible-playbook -i inventory addons-site.yml
 ```